BRAID

 Windows & Linux

 Native builds for Windows and Linux are on the way.
-Founding licenses cover every platform at no extra cost.
+A Pro license covers every platform at no extra cost.

 Free